Igor Girkin: Russian invasion of Ukraine

 With the Russian invasion of Ukraine on late February, Girkin became again a public figure, covering the war though his warblog on Telegram.
 Girkin has a pro-war position, but has been noted for criticisms directed against the Russian military and the Ministry of Defence, including the defense minister Sergei Shoigu, in how the invasion has been unsuccessful, inefficient and insufficient.
-Unlike the liberal and pro-democracy opposition to Vladimir Putin and independent journalists who are persecuted for criticizing the war in Ukraine or Putin, ultra-nationalists and pro-war activists like Girkin were considered untouchable because they were protected by high-ranking members of the military and intelligence services.
+Ultra-nationalists and pro-war activists such as Girkin, once seen as untouchable, benefited from protection provided by high-ranking officials within the military and intelligence services, contrasting with the liberal, pro-democracy opposition to Vladimir Putin and independent journalists who have faced persecution since February 2022 for criticizing the war in Ukraine and the Kremlin.
 Bellingcat journalist Christo Grozev believes Girkin was shielded from being censored by a "war party" inside the FSB.

 Due the initial failures of the Russian invasion, Girkin called on 29 March for a general mobilization.
 On 21 April Girkin raised the opinion that "without at least a partial mobilization in the Russian Federation, it will be impossible and highly dangerous to launch a deep strategic offensive against the so-called Ukraine".

 On 15 August, Girkin was reportedly detained in Crimea while attempting to travel to the frontline near Kherson.

 Girkin in April 2023 at the funeral of a Russian volunteer and ex-Russian Wikipedia editor, Vadim Sokolov.

 After large Ukrainian conteroffensives in September 2022, he predicted a complete defeat for Russian troops in Ukraine.
 He said that full mobilization in Russia was the "last chance" for victory.
 On 12 September, he called the Russian attacks on Ukrainian power plants "very useful".
 He also said that Defense Minister Sergei Shoigu should be executed by firing squad and called for the use of tactical nuclear weapons in order "to drive 20 million refugees to Europe."